Using Anaconda Package Manager

 conda activate tensorflow-gpu-2.15-custom

-conda install <packages>
+conda install --no-update-deps <packages>

 Next, whenever you want to use this custom GPU Anaconda environment, you need to add these two lines in your submit script: